 At the Medical Transformation Center in Louisville, Kentucky, we know that thyroid disorders are common, and we offer thyroid testing to help combat the concern.
 Statistically, about 12% of people will experience some form of thyroid disorder in their life, and getting it treated is the key to feeling like yourself again.
+Knowing the early signs of thyroid problems could be a great help to treat it.

 What Does Thyroid Testing Do?